Menu Close

 However, if you really need to get your fix, go to the duty-free island Langkawi instead, the locals’ go-to destination for cheap perfumes, chocolate, and booze.

-8. Buy Souvenirs in Chinatown.
-And Haggle, Haggle, Haggle!
+8. Buy Souvenirs in Cinatown, and Haggle, Haggle Haggle!

 This is probably very obvious, but don’t buy souvenirs in places like the KL Tower or the Twin Towers.
 Basically, if the place charges an entrance fee and makes you go through a souvenir shop before exiting, chances are they will try to rip you off at every possible chance they get.

-If you want to buy souvenirs like keychains, fridge magnets, and T-shirts, Chinatown is one of the cheapest places to shop at.
+If you would like to buy souvenirs like keychains, fridge magnets, and T-shirts, Chinatown is one of the cheapest places to shop at.
 In Chinatown, you could get a fridge magnet for only RM3 or RM4 while in the Twin Towers, the same thing may cost you up to RM15.

 But make sure you polish your haggling skills before you go!